-HCV protease: We obtained the cleaved and uncleaved sequence sets from a deep sequencing study by Shiryaev et al (Shiryaev et al. 2012).
-Only sequences with signals above a threshold (Z-score value> 3) at all three time points in their study were considered in order to avoid noise from deep sequencing analyses.
-We also incorporated sequences from a study by Rögnvaldsson et al(Rögnvaldsson et al. 2009b).
+HCV protease: We obtained the cleaved and uncleaved sequence sets from a deep sequencing study by Shiryaev et al41.
+Only sequences with signals above a threshold (Z-score value> 3) at all three time points in their study were considered to avoid noise from deep sequencing analyses.
+We also incorporated sequences from a study by Rögnvaldsson et al42.
 Merging both individual sets generated a set with 196 cleaved and 1943 uncleaved sequences.

-HIV-PR: 374 cleaved and 1251 uncleaved sequences were obtained from Rögnvaldsson et al(Rögnvaldsson et al. 2009b).
+HIV-PR: 374 cleaved and 1251 uncleaved sequences were obtained from Rögnvaldsson et al.42.

-TEV protease: The cleaved set of 68 sequences was curated from results obtained by Kostallas et al. (Kostallas et al. 2011) and Boulware et al. (Boulware et al. 2010).
+TEV protease: The cleaved set of 68 sequences was curated from results obtained by Kostallas et al.43 and Boulware et al.44.
 Due to the absence of a large uncleaved sequence dataset for the TEV protease, we synthetically generated the uncleaved dataset using a two-residue walk on the TEV polyprotein sequence.
 The TEV protease is expected to cleave only at one specific site in the polyprotein.
 Half of the sequences were randomly discarded to generate a dataset of 1520 uncleaved sequences.
-We ensured that the sequence distribution was not biased toward any specific amino acid type at any peptide position (Figure 1.10).
+We ensured that the sequence distribution was not biased toward any specific amino acid type at any peptide position (Figure 2.10).

-Granzyme B: The cleaved sequence set was obtained and uncleaved sequence set was adapted from Barkan et al. (Barkan et al. 2010).
+Granzyme B: The cleaved sequence set was obtained and uncleaved sequence set was adapted from Barkan et al.36.
 A subset of the uncleaved sequences was randomly chosen and the amino acid identity at P1 was randomly mutated to all amino acid identities except aspartate and glutamate.
 A total of 353 cleaved and 1973 uncleaved sequences were chosen.

-Matrix Metalloprotease: The cleaved sequence set of 455 sequences was obtained from Ratnikov et al (Ratnikov et al. 2014).
-To curate the uncleaved sequence set, we scanned the CutDB(Igarashi et al. 2007) database for MMP-2 protein substrates.
+Matrix Metalloprotease: The cleaved sequence set of 455 sequences was obtained from Ratnikov et al.45.
+To curate the uncleaved sequence set, we scanned the CutDB67 database for MMP-2 protein substrates.
 Excluding the known cut sites in these proteins, the rest of the protein sequence was treated as uncleaved using a two-residue walk to generate an uncleaved sequence set of 1818 sequences for MMP-2.